-C. Value Of The Settlement
+C. Value of The Settlement

 The Settlement clearly falls "within the range of possible approval."
-Alaniz v.
-California Processors, Inc., 73 F.R.D. at 273.
-As detailed throughout, the Settlement provides meaningful, significant and immediate injunctive relief that Plaintiff's counsel estimates to be worth up to tens of millions of dollars.
+Alaniz, 73 F.R.D. at 273.
+As detailed throughout, the Settlement provides meaningful, significant and immediate injunctive relief that Plaintiff's counsel estimates to be worth up to millions of dollars.
 See Fraietta Decl. ¶ 5.

-For all refund requests processed by Niantic, which currently include purchases from the Google Play Store, Niantic will implement a dedicated process to address refund requests, subject to confirmation of minority.
-The personnel staffing this dedicated process will receive further training regarding how to analyze and process such refund requests in accordance with applicable law.
-Settlement, § IV.39.e.

-Niantic will, in processing any direct requests for refunds of PokéCoins (in-game currency) purchased on Apple or Samsung, in its standard response redirecting users to Apple or Samsung, add language in substantially the following form: "Please note that app store refund policies may vary based on the location of user and the age of user, including legal minority, at the time of purchase, as may be required by applicable law."
-Settlement, § IV.39.b.i.

-For Google Play Store purchases for which Niantic is permitted to process direct refunds, in its standard response for U.S. users seeking additional information about the purchase, Niantic will add language to prompt users to indicate whether the purchase of in-game items and in-game currency was made when the user was a minor without parental consent, except as prohibited by local law.
-Settlement, § IV.39.b.ii.
+Cognosphere will, in processing any direct requests for refunds of in-game purchases: For platforms that process refund requests independently from Cognosphere (e.g., Apple App Store,

+Google Play Store, PlayStation Store), in its standard response redirecting users to those platforms, add language in substantially the following form: "Please note that store refund policies may vary based on the location of user and the age of user, including legal minority, at the time of purchase, as may be required by applicable law," provided, however, that Cognosphere may include other language as well while redirecting users to those platforms.
+Id. § IV.39.b.i.
+For all other platforms, and refund requests for which Cognosphere elects to process itself, in its standard response for U.S. users seeking a refund who indicate that a minor was involved in the situation that led to the refund request, Cognosphere will implement policies to determine whether the in-game purchase was made when the user was a minor without parental consent, except as prohibited by local law.
+Id. § IV.39.b.ii.

-Niantic will, in its public-facing Pokémon GO Help Center, for help pages currently referencing assistance with refunds for PokéCoin purchases: i) Add specific links to Apple, Google, and Samsung In-App Purchase refund policies for reference; ii) Add language in substantially the following form: "Please note that app store refund policies may vary based on the location of user and the age of user, including legal minority, at the time of purchase, as may be required by applicable law."; and iii) Niantic will also add these Pokémon GO Help Center changes into the in-app Help sections on the same topics.
-Settlement, § IV.39.c.
+Cognosphere will create a public-facing "help page" (or add to existing pages to the extent relevant) referencing assistance with refunds for virtual money and/or virtual goods purchases, add specific links to platforms that process refund requests independently from Cognosphere In-App/In-Game Purchase refund policies for reference, and add language in substantially the following form: "Please note that store refund policies may vary based on the location of user and the age of user, including legal minority, at the time of purchase, as may be required by applicable law."
+Id. § IV.39.c.i-ii.